jpuntomarcos/report-findings/README.md

  - FIC: Despcription of Control samples where the mutation was found.
 Within the parenthesis: n and pct.
 Resuls are sorted by pct, decreasing.
  - FIM: Despcription of Mut samples where the mutation was found.
 Within the parenthesis: n and pct.
 Resuls are sorted by pct, decreasing.
  - SampleFindings: Additional finding in the target sample.
 Describes the full events (i.e. "ins_17:43079334-43079399 del_9") that where identified in the target sample **within the range of interest**.
 Resuls are sorted by pct, decreasing.

+### License

+GPL 3.0 requires author attribution and ensures that any modifications or derivatives remain open-source under the same license.